braziljs/eloquente-javascript/03_functions.md

 How smart and versatile _should_ our function be?
-We could write anything, from a terribly simple function that can only pad a number to be three characters wide, to a complicated generalized number-formatting system that handles fractional numbers, negative numbers, alignment of decimal dots, padding with different characters, and so on.
+We could write anything, from a terribly simple function that can only pad a number to be three characters wide to a complicated generalized number-formatting system that handles fractional numbers, negative numbers, alignment of decimal dots, padding with different characters, and so on.